Texas becomes biggest US state to lift COVID-19 mask mandate - WTMJ

 Federal health officials this week urgently warned states to not let their guard down, warning that the pandemic is far from over.

-Restaurant owners began confronting whether they, too, would relax COVID-19 safeguards in their dining rooms.
-And school administrators scrambled to figure out how the end of the mask mandate would impact the state’s 5 million public school students.

-“While we’ve made significant progress, I’d hate to have that go away,” said Tinku Saini, the CEO of Tarka Indian Kitchen, which has locations across Texas.
-He said Abbott’s announcement left him with mixed feelings, and that he would now allow customers to go maskless but still require face coverings for staff and keep tables spread apart.

-Abbott joins a growing number of governors across the U.S. who are easing coronavirus restrictions.
+Still, governors across the U.S. are easing coronavirus restrictions.
 Like the rest of the country, Texas has seen the number of cases and deaths plunge.
 Hospitalizations are at the lowest levels since October, and the seven-day rolling average of positive tests has dropped to about 7,600 cases, down from more than 10,000 in mid-February.

 Only California and New York have reported more COVID-19 deaths than Texas.